souzatharsis/souzatharsis.github.io/Experience.md

 <h4>Yewno, Inc.</h4>
 June 2017 – present.
 New York, USA <br>
 October 2016 – June 2017.
 California, USA <br>
 May 2016 – October 2016.
-London, United Kingdom
+London, United Kingdom <br>

 Vice President of Product Development at Yewno, a Silicon Valley-based start-up that leverages a proprietary Knowledge Graph to offer a variety of AI-augmented products and solutions including index strategies, alternative data feeds and an AI platform for financial services professionals.